MicrosoftDocs/VBA-Docs/access/Concepts/Error-Codes/program-with-class-modules.md

 ## Create custom objects with class modules

-You can use a class module to create a definition for a custom object.
+Use a class module to create a definition for a custom object.
 The name with which you save the class module becomes the name of your custom object.
 Public **Sub** and **Function** procedures that you define within a class module become custom methods of the object.
 Public **Property Let**, **Property Get**, and **Property Set** procedures become properties of the object.

 After you've defined procedures within the class module, you can create the new object by creating a new instance of the class.
 To create a new instance of a class, you declare a variable of the type defined by that class.
 For example, if the name of your class is ABasicClass, you would create a new instance of it in the following manner: